semihM/project_smok/README.md

 - **"defaults.txt"** file contains most of the customizable settings in the **project_smok**.
 Follow the instructions given in the file to start editing!

+- **"prop_defaults.txt"** file contains prop spawning settings tables and flag explanations.
+Follow the instructions given in the file to start editing!

 - **"botparams.txt"** file contains the parameters used for bots' sharing and looting abilities.
 Probabilistic values are normalized between 0 and 1.

 - **"apocalypse_settings.txt"** file contains the settings to use for the _apocalypse_ event.
 Probabilistic values are normalized between 0 and 1.

 - **"meteor_shower_settings.txt"** file contains the settings to use for the _meteor shower_ event.
 Probabilistic values are normalized between 0 and 1.

+---
+### Detailed Tables
+---
+- There are currently **2** big tables containing detailed information about the objects in the game.
+  + **_NetPropTables_ : Contains network property members and their basic information for every base class defined.**
+     - **Example:** access to render color member information of props: _NetPropTables.CBaseEntity.m_clrRender_

+  + **_EntityDetailTables_ : Contains most if not all the information on every entity class wiki page there is categorized under basic headers:(Description,Flags,KeyValues,Inputs,Outputs).**
+     - **Example:** access to flags of prop_ragdoll class: _EntityDetailTables.prop.prop_ragdoll.flags_

 ---
 ### Forms
 ---